UMAprotocol/docs/docs/build-walkthrough/build-process.md

 ### Complete build process

-After following the quick start guide and deploying your first synthetic token, you can follow this general build process to launch a mainnet version of your expiring synthetic token.
+After following the quick start guide and deploying your first synthetic token, you can follow this general build process to launch and secure a mainnet version of your expiring synthetic token.

 1. [Finalize your contract design.](/synthetic-tokens/explainer)
 2. [Apply to the UMA developer mining program.](/developers/developer-mining)